ravialdy/ravialdy.github.io/_posts/2023-10-20-gradcam-howitworks.md

     </div>
 </div>
 <div class="caption">
     Figure 2.
-Example of how Grad-CAM visualization shows the important part for the model's decision on different classes (Image source : [Kazuto](https://github.com/kazuto1011/grad-cam-pytorch)).
+Example of how Grad-CAM visualization shows the important part for the model's decision on different classes (Image source : <a href="https://github.com/kazuto1011/grad-cam-pytorch">Kazuto</a>).
 </div>

 ## What is Grad-CAM?